tsherif/space-shooter.c/ARCHITECTURE.md

 ### Mixin Structs

-To simplify passing of game data between the different layers, I implemented a struct "mixin" model using anonymous structs and unions.
+To simplify passing of game data between the different layers, I implement a struct "mixin" model using anonymous structs and unions.
 A struct that is to be used as a mixin is defined as follows:

 ```c
 #define MY_STRUCT_BODY { int32_t x; int32_t y }